 Cancer of the cervix is cancer of the cells lining your cervix.
 At first abnormal (precancerous) changes occur.
 These abnormal cells are called cervical intraepithelial neoplasia (CIN).
 These cells are not cancerous but if left untreated may develop into cancer.

 Cancer is when the abnormal cells in the cervix form a tumour.
-These cells may then break away and spread to other areas.
+These cells may then spread to other areas.

 What is the cervix and what does it do?

 The cervix is found deep inside your vagina at the lower end of your womb (uterus).
 It is often called the neck of the womb as it is the opening to the womb from the vagina.
 It is shaped like a cylinder or tube.